-2. San Blas Islands
+2. San Blas Islands: For Tranquil Atmosphere!

 When here, don’t forget to admire the colorful local dress of the natives and relax on the scenic beaches where you won’t find anyone else for miles!
 You must also go island hopping to see some of the uninhabited and undeveloped islands for a taste of tranquility and adventure like none other.

 1. Isla Colon: For Shopping & Clicking Pictures!

 This is also located inside the Bocas del Toro archipelago and is famed for its quaint little town called the Bocas Town.
 The town is the only developed part of the island and constantly attracts visitors with its amazing waterfront restaurants as well as pretty souvenir shops.
 It’s easily accessible by foot and so it lets you enjoy its natural beauty in the best way possible.
 When here, you go for a stroll along the beautiful Finca Los Monos Botanical Garden, spot colourful starfish at the Starfish Beach (Playa Estrella), and watch dolphins playing right from the coast at the dolphin reserve.
 Other activities one can indulge in here include boating, scuba diving, and fishing.

 With so much to explore and unveil in the gorgeous Panama islands, you shouldn’t be waiting around to take a trip.
 Just pick your dates, plan a trip to the US, and get going!